danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

    # This will make sure that:
    #  1. All environment variables are exported.
    #  2. Ollama is running and has the proper models installed.
-   #  3. Nvidia container toolkit is available, if not download it
-   #  4. Docker is running and start all containers.
+   #  3. Docker is running and start all containers.
    ./run.sh
    ```

 4. You can then open a browser and enter `http://localhost:8501` in the search bar.
 That will enable you to interact with the RAG service using a GUI.
 There's a **python SDK** and a **RESTful API** as well.
 For that you can use `http://localhost:7272`.
 For further details refer to [R2R](https://r2r-docs.sciphi.ai/api-and-sdks/introduction).
+If you want to check out the logs run the following inside the root of the project: `docker compose logs -f`.

 ---